 Others of the loosely connected banditti began to drop into Bannack from other districts, and Plummer was soon surrounded by his clan and kin in crime.
-George Ives, Bill Mitchell, Charlie Reeves, Cy Skinner, and others began operations on the same lines which had so distinguished them at the earlier diggings, west of the range.
+George Ives, Bill Mitchell, Charlie Reeves, Cy Skinner, and others began operations on the same lines that had so distinguished them at the earlier diggings west of the range.
 In a few weeks, Bannack was as bad as Lewiston or Florence had ever been.
 In fact, it became so bad that the Vigilantes began to show their teeth, although they confined their sentences to banishment.
-The black sheep and the white began now to be segregated.
+The black sheep and the white began to be segregated.

 Plummer, shrewd to see the drift of opinion, saw that he must now play his hand out to the finish that he could not now reform.
 He accordingly laid his plans to kill Jack Crawford, who was chosen as miners’ sheriff.
-Plummer undertook one expedient after another to draw Crawford into a quarrel, in which he knew he could kill him; for Plummer’s speed with the pistol had been proved when he killed Jack Cleveland, one of his own best gun-fighters.
+Plummer undertook one expedient after another to draw Crawford into a quarrel in which he knew he could kill him, for Plummer’s speed with the pistol had been proved when he killed Jack Cleveland, one of his own best gun-fighters.
 Rumor ran that he was the best pistol shot in the Rockies and as bad a man as the worst.
-Plummer thought that Crawford suspected him of belonging to the bandits, and so doomed him.
+Plummer thought that Crawford suspected him of belonging to the bandits and so doomed him.
 Crawford was wary and defeated three separate attempts to waylay and kill him, besides avoiding several quarrels that were thrust upon him by Plummer or his men.
 Dick Phleger, a friend of Crawford, was also marked by Plummer, who challenged him to fight with pistols, as he frequently had challenged Crawford.
 Phleger was a braver man than Crawford, but he declined the duel.
 Plummer would have killed them both.
 He only wanted the appearance of an “even break,” with the later plea of “self-defense,” which has shielded so many bad men from punishment for murder.

 Plummer now tried treachery and told Crawford they would be friends.
-All the time, he was hunting a chance to kill him.
+All the time, he was hunting for a chance to kill him.
 At length, he held Crawford up in a restaurant and stood waiting for him with a rifle.
 A friend handed Crawford a rifle, and the latter slipped up and took a shot from the corner of the house at Plummer, who was across the street.
 The ball struck Plummer’s right arm and tore it to pieces.
 Crawford missed him with a second shot, and Plummer walked back to his own cabin.
 Here he had a long siege with his wound, refusing to allow his arm to be amputated since he knew he might as well be dead as so crippled.
 He finally recovered, although the ball was never removed, and the bone never knit.
 The ball lodged in his wrist and was found there after his death, worn smooth as silver by the action of the bones.
-Crawford escaped down the Missouri river, to which he fled at Fort Benton.
+Crawford escaped down the Missouri River, to which he fled at Fort Benton.
 He never came back to the country.
 Plummer went on practicing with the six-shooter with his left hand and became a very good left-hand shot.
 He knew that his only safety lay in his skill with weapons.

 As to Bannack, it was one of the wildest camps ever known in any land.
 Pistol fire was heard incessantly, and one victim after another was added to the list.
 George Ives, Johnny Cooper, George Carrhart, Hayes Lyons, Cy Skinner, and others of the toughs were now open associates of the leading spirit, Plummer.
 The condition of lawlessness and terror was such that all the decent men would have gone back to the States, but the same difficulties that had kept them from getting across to Florence now kept them from getting back East.
 The winter held them prisoners.

-Henry Plummer was now elected sheriff for the Bannack mining district, to succeed Crawford, whom he had run out of the country.
+Henry Plummer was now elected sheriff for the Bannack mining district to succeed Crawford, whom he had run out of the country.
 It seems very difficult to understand how this could have occurred, but it will serve to show the numerical strength of Plummer’s party.
 The latter, now married, professed to have reformed.
 In reality, he was deeper in deviltry than ever in his life.

 The unceasing flood of gold from the seemingly exhaustless gulch caused three or four more little camps or towns to spring up, but Virginia City now took the palm for frontier reputation in hardness.
 Ten million in “dust” was washed out in one year.
-Every one had gold, sacks, and cans of it.
+Everyone had gold, sacks, and cans of it.
 The wild license of the place was unspeakably vitiating.
 Fights with weapons were incessant.
 Rude dance halls and saloons were crowded with truculent, armed men in search of trouble.
 Churches and schools were unknown.
 Tents, log cabins, and brush shanties made the residences.
 “Hacks rattled to and fro between the several towns, freighted with drunken and rowdy humanity of both sexes.
-Citizens of acknowledged respectability often walked, more often perhaps rode side by side on horseback, with noted courtesans, in open day, through the crowded streets, and seemingly suffered no harm in reputation.
-Pistols flashed, bowie-knives flourished, oaths filled the air.
-This was indeed the reign of an unbridled license, and men who at first regarded it with disgust and terror, by constant exposure soon learned to become part of it and to forget that they had ever been aught else.
+Citizens of acknowledged respectability often walked, more often perhaps rode side by side on horseback with noted courtesans, in open day, through the crowded streets, and seemingly suffered no harm in reputation.
+Pistols flashed, bowie knives flourished, and oaths filled the air.
+This was indeed the reign of an unbridled license, and men who at first regarded it with disgust and terror, by constant exposure, soon learned to become part of it and to forget that they had ever been aught else.
 Judges, lawyers, doctors, even clergymen, could not claim exemption.”

 This was in 1863.
 At that time, the nearest capitals were Olympia, on Puget Sound; Yankton was 2,000 miles away in present-day South Dakota; and Lewiston, Idaho, 700 miles away.
 What machinery of the law was there to hinder Plummer and his men?
 What better field than this one, literally overflowing with gold, could they have asked for their operations?
 And what better chief than Plummer?

 His next effort was to be appointed deputy United States marshal, and he received the endorsement of the leading men of Bannack.
-Plummer afterward tried several times to kill Nathaniel P. Langford, who caused his defeat but was unsuccessful in getting the opportunity he sought.
+Plummer afterward tried several times to kill Nathaniel P. Langford, who caused his defeat, but was unsuccessful in getting the opportunity he sought.

 There was no mail service and no express office nearer than Salt Lake City.
 Merchants sent out their funds by private messenger.
 Every such journey was a risk of death.
 Plummer had clerks in every institution that was making money, and these kept him posted as to the times when shipments of dust were about to be made; they also told him when any well-staked miner was going out to the States.
 Plummer’s men were posted all along these mountain trails.
 No one will ever know how many men were killed in all on the Salt Lake Trail.

 At length, the dead body of a young man named Tiebalt was found in a thicket near Alder Gulch, under the circumstances showing a revolting murder.
 At last, the slumbering spirit of the Vigilantes began to awaken.
 Two dozen men of the camp went out and arrested Long John, George Ives, Alex Carter, Whiskey Bill, Bob Zachary, and Johnny Cooper.
 These men were surprised in their camp, and among their long list of weapons were some that had been taken from men who had been robbed or murdered.
-These weapons were identified by friends.
-Old Tex was another man taken in charge, and George Hilderman yet another.
+Friends identified these weapons.
+Old Tex was another man taken in charge, and George Hilderman was yet another.
 All these men wanted a “jury trial” and wanted it at Virginia City, where Plummer would have official influence enough to get his associates released!
 The captors, however, were men from Nevada City, the other leading camp in Alder Gulch, and they took their prisoners there.

 At once, a Plummer man hastened out on horseback to get the chief on the ground, riding all night across the mountains to Bannack to carry the news that the citizens had, at last, rebelled against anarchy, robbery, and murder.
 On the following morning, two thousand men had gathered at Virginia City and had resolved to try the outlaws.
 As there was rivalry between Virginia City and Nevada City camps, a jury was made up of twenty-four men, twelve from each camp.
 The miners’ court, the most dread of all tribunals, was in session.

 Some forms of the law were observed.
-Long John was allowed to turn state’s evidence.
+Long John was allowed to turn the state’s evidence.
 He swore that George Ives had killed Tiebalt and declared that he shot him while Tiebalt was on his knees, praying after he had been told that he must die.
-Then a rope was put around his neck, and he was dragged to a place of concealment in the thicket where the body was found.
+Then, a rope was put around his neck, and he was dragged to a place of concealment in the thicket where the body was found.

 Tiebalt was not dead while so dragged, for his hands were found full of grass and twigs which he had clutched.